ibm-cloud-docs/cis/cname-setup.md

 1. After {{site.data.keyword.cis_short_notm}} verifies the record, the zone is activated.
 This process might take several hours.

-## Verify the CNAME
+## Verifying the CNAME
 {: #verification}

-To verify your CNAME setup, take the following steps.
+To verify your CNAME setup, follow these steps:

 1. Add an A record in {{site.data.keyword.cis_short_notm}} and enable proxy: